eseyoum/Heron-3D-Editor/README.md

 ## Acknowledgements
 Special thanks to [Dr.Stonedahl](https://github.com/fstonedahl) from Math & Computer Science Department for staying hours to help us fix the bugs!

-Bugs: Can't ndo each pointy tile at a time,
-      Clear pointy,
-      Save file pointy with pointy tiles